-Get to Know the Difference Between Truncating and Shrinking the Log File
+Difference Between Truncating and Shrinking the Log File of SQL Server

 In SQL Server, the Transaction Log file stores the data related to all the transactions that are performed in a SQL database.
+SQL Database consists of several commands out which truncating and shrinking database log in SQL are there also.
 In case of any disaster when the data gets lost or damaged in any way, then one can easily recover the data with the help of SQL Server transaction log file.

 Difference Between Shrinking and Truncating Database Log File